instr3/osu-dataset/README.md

 ## Todo

-* Add 7th and full notations to early entries
+* Add 7th and full notations to some entries
 * Support complex tonality notations

 ## About ranking